rkrx/php-phpstan-sql-generator/README.md

 # PHPStan Types From SQL

 Generate PHPStan (and optionally Psalm) shape types directly from your database schema.
-Point the generator at a MySQL or PostgreSQL database via PDO and it produces a small PHP class whose docblock contains `@phpstan-type` (and for MySQL also `@psalm-type`) definitions for every table.
+Point the generator at a MySQL or PostgreSQL database via PDO and it produces a small PHP class whose docblock contains `@phpstan-type` (and also `@psalm-type`) definitions for every table.

 Works great to keep static-analysis types in sync with your DB without hand-writing shapes.